English

 Reading

-Reading is taught discretely through ‘teaching reading’ sessions, where children are taught the key skills of reading.
+Reading is taught discretely through ‘teach reading’ sessions, where children are taught the key skills of reading.
 The programmes of study for reading consists of two dimensions:

 -